 A key option you really have to have on this car is the 'Cabriolet Comfort package'.
 This gives you two key features; the electric AIRCAP draught stop system that reduces the interior turbulence for rear passengers at the press of a button.
 And the AIRSCARF neck-level heating set-up for the driver and front passenger.
 Alternatively, there's also the option of a retrofitted manual folding draught stop behind the front seats.
 This noticeably stops draughts in the front seats.
 This revised model features the option of Mercedes' latest 'level 2' autonomous driving technology, with improved camera and radar systems that allow it to see up to 500m ahead.
 You'll need the optional 'Driving Assistance Package' for that, which features the brand's 'Active Distance Control DISTRONIC' active cruise control system which can draw on navigational data to predictively adjust your speed.

-The new 1.5-litre EQ Boost petrol engine fitted to the base C200 enables a useful improvement in efficiency to be possible, so don't automatically opt for a diesel this time round.
-It manages 145g/km of CO2.
+The new 1.5-litre EQ Boost petrol engine fitted to the C200 enables a useful improvement in efficiency to be possible, so don't automatically opt for a diesel this time round.
+It manages 147g/km of CO2 (WLTP) and up to 38.2mpg on the WLTP combined cycle.
 This unit features a clever starter/alternator that during deceleration recuperates kinetic energy and charges the battery.
 For auto models, there's also a gliding mode that operates at cruising speeds, switching the engine off, before seamlessly re-starting it when you brush your foot against the throttle.
 And a 'recuperative brake with intelligent engine stop' function which also works when the vehicle is coasting.
 Mercedes says that internal friction is much reduced with this new four cylinder unit.

 I said at the beginning that you might not necessarily need a lottery win to own one of these but the important thing is that at the wheel - or on your driveway - this C-Class Cabriolet will make you feel as if your numbers have come up.
 Use it day-in and day-out and we think you'd start to wonder whether it would be really worth paying twice as much for a more exalted Mercedes drop-top, even if you had the funds to do so.